Buying guide for fitness rollerblades

 Since the fit of a skate is a personal matter and no feet are alike, you can never be 100% certain that the first inline skates you try on fit perfectly.
 That is why you have to try your way through - just like with regular shoes.
 Also remember to use the specified size guides - they will help you a long way.

 Fitness inline skates are often equipped with a closure system consisting of both buckles and laces.
 Some models even have a special wire tightening system where the skates are tightened as you turn the knob.
 Buckles are faster than laces and it is easier to get the same fit again.
 With laces, however, you can tighten the boot differently along the foot.

 Whether you choose one or the other of the closure systems is a question of personal preference.
 Most importantly you should choose a pair of skates with a closure system that provides you with the right fit in order for you to gain full and optimum control over your roller blades.

 Most rollerblades come with a brake pre-mounted.
 You can switch it to the other skate if you prefer to brake with the other foot.
 Since brakes are a wearing part and will wear down at one point, we recommend that you buy an extra pair from the beginning.

-This way you always have a pair ready to use and you also avoid the risk of a brake having expired.
+This way you always have a pair ready to use and you also avoid the risk of a brake being discontinued.
 Recognized brands, however, usually offer brakes for the same model for a long time.

-The frame of fitness inline skates often consist of an aluminum frame which is more stiff and stable thus providing better power transfer compared to a nylon/composite frame.
+The frame of fitness inline skates is often made out of aluminum frame which is more stiff and stable thus providing better power transfer compared to a nylon/composite frame.
 If it is important for you to cut off seconds of your lap time, you should go for an aluminum frame.
 But if you are only planning to use your rollerblades for workout purposes and cozy rides, it does not matter which you choose.